ASTXRTYS/DEEP-AI/libs/deepagents-cli/README.md

 ### Thread Cleanup & Maintenance

 **Automatic Cleanup (Server Mode Only)**:
-- When running with LangGraph server (`./start-dev.sh`), threads older than 14 days are automatically deleted
+- When running with LangGraph server (started via `langgraph dev`), threads older than 14 days are automatically deleted
 - Cleanup runs every 2 hours in the background
 - **Note**: Standalone CLI (`deepagents`) does NOT run automatic cleanup